 This recipe is so good, I would never make a traditional carrot cake again.
 The frosting is sweet from the dates and maple syrup and tart from the cream cheese.
 It packs serious flavor in a thin layer!

 I’ve replaced a lot of the oil in traditional recipes with applesauce to give you that moist texture.
-You could replace all the oil completely with applesauce but the texture would be more dense.
+You could replace all the oil completely with applesauce but the texture would be denser.
 Plus I use coconut oil which is wonderful for your health so don’t feel bad about adding a bit more in there!
 In most of my cake recipes, I try to substitute the sugar with dates and coconut sugar.
 I prefer the taste and they are much healthier alternatives.